mikamatto/EntityTargetingBundle/README.md

 interface CriteriaAwareInterface
 {
-    public function getCriterion(): string;
+    public function getCriterion(): ?string;
-    public function setCriterion(string $criterion): self;
+    public function setCriterion(?string $criterion): self;
-    public function getCriterionParams(): array;
+    public function getCriterionParams(): ?array;
     public function setCriterionParams(?string $params): self;
 }
 ```
-- **getCriterion()**: string
+- **getCriterion()**: ?string
-This method returns the label or name of a criterion that applies to the entity.
+This method returns the label or name of a criterion that applies to the entity, if set.
 The label should match a criterion registered with the bundle, such as `guests_only` or`user_roles` (or any custom criteria you define).
-- **setCriterion(string $criterion)**: self
+- **setCriterion(?string $criterion)**: self
 Setter method for the above property.
-- **getCriterionParams()**: array
+- **getCriterionParams()**: ?array
-This method should return an associative array of parameters expected by the selected criterion.
+This method should return an associative array of parameters expected by the selected criterion, if any.
 The values in this array configure how the criterion will be applied to the entity and depend on the specific criterion.
 - **setCriterionParams(?string $params)**: self
 Setter method for the criterion parameters.
 Its value must be passed as a string matching a valid JSON structure.